Last updated on August 27th, 2023 at 04:40 pm

 - Pressing takes a little more time than hanging to dry, and can take up to a month or more.

-Drying Statice Upright In A Vase
+3. Drying Upright In A Vase

-This technique also works well, and you get to enjoy the flowers as they dry upright in a vase.
+- Drying statice upright in a vase also works well, and you get to enjoy the flowers as they dry.

-- Allow the flowers to soak up the water, and then do not add any more water to the vase.
+- Allow the flowers to soak up the water, and then do not add any more to the vase.

-Drying Statice In Silica Gel
+4. Drying In Silica Gel

-Silica gel is a drying agent which efficiently and quickly dries flowers that are covered with the silica substance.
+- Silica gel is a drying agent which efficiently and quickly dries flowers that are covered with the silica substance.

 - I tend to use the flower heads only when drying in silica gel.